adnanhd/aodv/docs/aodv/algorithm.rst

     Message Complexity: In the worst case (destination is far away), a route discovery can generate O(n) RREQ packets, where n is the number of nodes.
 This happens when the RREQ floods through the entire network.
     Computational Complexity: The dominant factor is processing RREQ and RREP packets (table lookups and updates).
 This is generally considered O(1) per packet.

 ..
-[Perkins2003] Perkins, C. E., Royer, E. M., & Das, S. R. (2003, July).
-Ad hoc on-demand distance vector (AODV) routing.
-Request for Comments, 3561. https://datatracker.ietf.org/doc/html/rfc3561
+[Perkins2003] C. Perkins and E. Royer, “Ad-hoc on-demand distance vector routing,” in Proceedings WMCSA’99.
+Second IEEE Workshop on Mobile Computing Systems and Applications, 1999, pp. 90–100.. https://datatracker.ietf.org/doc/html/rfc3561